 John Robert Giscome

-When they continued their journey next April, they found the Salmon River too swollen from the winter runoff to continue.
-Their guide showed them an alternate land route that ran northwest from where Huble Homestead would later be built to Summit Lake, which came to be called the Giscome Portage.
+When they continued on their journey the following April, they found the Salmon River too swollen from the winter runoff to continue.
+Their Indigenous guide showed them an alternate land route that ran northwest, from where the present-day Huble Homestead is located, to Summit Lake.
+This trail, known as Lhdesti, would later be called the Giscome Portage.
 During this time, they also discovered the gruelling fate of the Rennie party.

 In 1870, Giscome and McDame were some of the first to successfully prospect Germansen Creek during the Omineca Gold Rush.
 It was not until four years later, though, that they really struck it big.
 In 1874, McDame found a vein of gold in a Dease River tributary—now called McDame Creek—and helped set off the Cassiar Gold Rush.
 Giscome, McDame, and some others formed the Discovery Company which successfully prospected the creek for many years.
 British Columbia’s largest gold nugget was actually found in McDame Creek in 1877.
-It weighed 72 ounces, making it around the size of a large potato!
+It weighed 72 ounces, making it around the size of a large potato.